How to Manage Databases Effectively in cPanel

 1. MySQL Databases

-- This tool allows you to create, delete, and manage databases and database users.
+- Use this tool to create, delete, and manage databases.

 Steps to Create a Database: